-In this article, we’re going to explore 15 ways how to activate your audience, make them part of your talk, and deliver a truly interactive and engaging (PowerPoint) presentation.
+In this article, we’re going to explore 15 ways of how to activate your audience, make them part of your talk, and deliver a truly interactive and engaging (PowerPoint) presentation.

 Table of contents